envestcc/starter-hugo-academic/content/post/RISC-V_Syscall_1/index.md

     li a7, 64    # linux write syscall
     li a0, 1     # stdout
-    la a1, msg   # address of string la a2, 14    # length of string
+    la a1, msg   # address of string li a2, 14    # length of string
     ecall        # call linux syscall

     li a7, 93    # linux exit syscall